AdaCore/spark2014/lrm/source/subprograms.rst

 ``expression_function_declaration`` also introduces a declaration view which may be in |SPARK| even if the implementation view is not.

-Extra checks are performed in |SPARK| to ensure that a function declaration is side-effect free.
+Extra rules and checks are applied in |SPARK| to ensure that a function declaration is side-effect free.

+.. centered:: **Extended Legality Rules**

+#.
+A function declaration shall not have a ``parameter_specification``
+   with a mode of **out** or **in out**.

 .. centered:: **Verification Rules**

 .. centered:: *Flow Analysis*

-????
+#.
+A function declaration shall not update any of the names listed in
+   its Global Aspect whether it is explicitly given or imlpicily synthesized from the subprogram implementation.

 .. todo::
    In the future we may be able to permit access and aliased formal parameter specs - rel2+